General Electric’s 3Q adjusted profit surprises Wall Street

 General Electric narrowed its losses in its third quarter as it trimmed expenses and managed to post an adjusted profit that surprised Wall Street.

-GE lost $1.19 billion, or 13 cents per share, for the three months ended Sept.30.
-A year earlier the Boston-based company lost $9.47 billion, or 15 cents per share.
+GE lost $1.19 billion, or 14 cents per share, for the three months ended Sept.
+30. A year earlier the Boston-based company lost $9.47 billion, or 15 cents per share.

 Earnings, adjusted for one-time costs and asset impairment costs, were 6 cents per share.
 That beat the expectations of analysts surveyed by Zacks Investment Research, who were calling for a loss of 6 cents per share.